nirin/msbuild-sdks/Source/MSBuild.NET.Extras.Sdk/ReadMe.md

 ### Getting started (VS 15.6+)

 Visual Studio 2017 Update 6 (aka _v15.6_) includes support for SDK's resolved from NuGet.
-That makes using the custom Sdks much easier.
+That makes using the custom SDKs much easier.

 #### Using the SDK